marknotton/dependencies/README.md

 `nameTruncators`  `(Array)` *( default : ['gulp-', 'postcss-', 'plugin-', 'rollup-'] )* - Remove parts of the common vendor names to help sanitise the names how you'd like.
 You can completely edit the name using the "aliases" settings in your package.json or as another option *(see below)*.

 `aliases`  `(Object)` - This serves the same functionality as the aliases setting describe further up this page.
-Defining the aliases in in this option will prioritised over the package.json settings.
+Defining the aliases in this option will prioritised over the package.json settings.

 ```js
 const dependencies =  require('@marknotton/dependencies')({